Sample Answer

 Instructions

 Over 43 years have passed since the war on drugs was initiated.
-Develop a critical analysis reflecting on the history of drug trafficking in the United States and law enforcement responses.
-Discuss current law enforcement actions and assess their effectiveness.
+Developing a critical anal reflects the history of drug trafficking in the United States and law enforcement responses.
+Discuss current laws and cement actions and assess their effectiveness.

 Sinaloa Cartel